 - Discover your competitors SEO strategy to be one step ahead

 - Monitor your competitors continuously to outrank them

 1. Identify and Classify your Competitors

 Who are your competitors ? this is the first question you should seek answers to.
-Without this vital information you can’t go any further with your analysis.
-There are a couple of things that you should keep in mind – you don’t have to create a comprehensive list with all the competition.
+Without this vital information you can’t go any further with your competitive analysis.
+There are a couple of things that you should keep in mind to discover your competitors – you don’t have to create a comprehensive list with all the competition.
 You just need to select the most important competitors that you are interested in monitoring.

 It’s also important, depending on the industry, to classify your competitors.
 You should split them into two main categories:

 - Direct competitors – here you’ll place the most important competitors that are in the same category as you. ( they are also called brand competitors ).
 Usually they have products that are similar to yours.

 - Indirect competitors – companies that develop products/services that can substitute yours.
 They are also important because you’re competing at fulfilling a need, not selling a product.
 Don’t look at what product/service you provide, but the problem that you solve for the customer.

 You shouldn’t focus on your keyword competitors.
 You don’t want to slide on this slippery slope, because you’ll end up in an endless pursuit of happiness that will cost your company a lot of resources.
 You may end up competing with hundreds of competitors’ websites.
 In the end you should have a list of maximum 10 competitors that are relevant to your niche.